 The technical work is done in a special working group: the Council Working Party on Sport.
 The latter is composed of delegates from national ministries in charge of sports and specialised technical staff from the Member States’ permanent representations in Brussels.
 Its main role is to prepare the agenda of the Sport Ministers’ Council.

-The European Union Work Plan for Sport 2014-2017 adopted by the Sport Ministers in May 2014, provides for the creation of the following five expert groups:
+The European Union Work Plan for Sport 2017-2020 adopted by the Sport Ministers in May 2017 provides for the creation of these two Expert Groups:

-› Expert Group on Human Resource Management in Sport
+› The Expert Group on Skills and Human Resources Development in Sport